Dr. Shirley Court

 Shirley has spent her entire teaching career working with people of all ages and abilities, in order to motivate and improve their singing.

 in January Shirley was awarded a Medal of the Order of the British Empire, which was announced in the New Year 2020 Honours List.

 In September 2006 she was awarded with an Honorary Degree of DMus for her work as a conductor of Youth Choirs and Music in Schools from the University of Leicester.

 Shirley was the conductor of both the Senior Girls and Junior CBSO Youth Choruses from September 1995 until July 2009.
 In September 2008 she was appointed as Director of the Halle Children’s Choir and prepares the choir working alongside world famous conductors for prestigious concerts.
 Recently the choir has been involved in the filming for a BBC production of Victoria Wood’s play ‘That Day They Sang’ called “Tubby and Enid.”

-Up until April 2014, Shirley was the Director of the Cheshire Youth Choir for twelve years.
+Shirley was also Director of the Cheshire Youth Choir for 12 years until April of 2014

 Shirley was privileged to be one of the three adjudicators for the BBC Choir of the Year held at the Bridgewater Hall and is a regular adjudicator at the Manchester Choral Competition.

 As well as conducting choirs Shirley also teaches singing and has many past pupils who have gone on to sing professionally.